digicatapult/bridgeAI-gitops-infra/README.md

 ### Application configuration

-After the GitOps infrastructure itself has been configured, additional components can be synchronise with ArgoCD either with the `argocd` subcommands or managed via the `./add-local-app.sh` script.
+After the GitOps infrastructure itself has been configured, additional components can be synchronised with ArgoCD either with the `argocd` subcommands or managed via the `./add-local-app.sh` script.

 Several arguments are needed for deploying applications:
 - `-a`: The application name